Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 Exploratory Testing is a type of software testing where test design and test execution happen simultaneously without explicitly planning the detailed test cases in advance.
 The tester actively controls the design of the tests as they are performed and uses information gained while testing to design new and better tests.

 <details>
-  <summary>Key Concepts:</summary>
+  <summary>Overview:</summary>

+1. **Simultaneous Design and Execution:** The tester explores the requirements and system behavior to gain a better understanding and identify potential defects.

-1. **Charters:** A charter is a mission or goal for the exploratory testing session.
+2. **Charters:** A charter is a mission or goal for the exploratory testing session.
 It provides direction and scope for the testing activities, including the target of the test, the duration of the test session, the type of testing or the test ideas to be explored, and the expected outcome or output.

     ![alt text](./images/charter.png)

-2. **Time-boxed Sessions:** Exploratory testing is often conducted in time-boxed sessions, typically ranging from 60 to 120 minutes.
+3. **Time-boxed Sessions:** Exploratory testing is often conducted in time-boxed sessions, typically ranging from 60 to 120 minutes.

+4. **High-Level Documentation:** Test charters are used to document the steps followed, the discoveries made, and the overall findings of each test session.

 </details>